-Our Partners
+Our partners

 Our global partner ecosystem was built to extend our reach, add product value, and position monday.com and its partners as leaders in the market.
 Our broad ecosystem includes leading enterprise software companies and emerging startups, global systems integrators, and channel partners.

-Since establishing our partner program, we have recruited more than 149 channel partners, in 48 countries across the world.
-With a wide array of vertical and industry expertise, our partners do more than just sell our products, but also providing professional services and extending our products with partner-led solutions.
+As of December 31, 2023, we have 219 channel partners in more than 50 countries.
+With a wide array of vertical and industry expertise, our partners do more than just sell our products, they also provide professional services and extend our products with partner-led solutions and applications.